vichitr/Handwriting-Recogniser/README.md

 # Handwriting-Recogniser
-A machine learning based software that recognizes handwritten digits
+A machine learning based software that recognizes handwritten digits<br>
+It is a Python script using Tensorflow API.